 In cooperation with Thomas Jefferson University

-, Widener Law’s Health Law Institute
+, Widener Law’s Family Health Law and Policy Institute

 offers a dual degree leading to both a Juris Doctor and a Master of Public Health (JD-MPH).
 If you plan to pursue a career as a private practice lawyer with a specialization in health law, or as legal counsel for a hospital or other medical institution, the JD-MPH program is for you.
 Admission